-When an addict emerges from a detoxification program, that person has purged the drugs from his or her system and is technically considered “clean.”
-The addict may have worked incredibly hard in order to achieve this goal, struggling through withdrawal symptoms with the help of medications and living in a treatment facility for days or even weeks in order to complete the process.
-This is an admirable feat, but it’s important to note that the addict can’t be considered fully recovered at the end of the detoxification program.
+When patients emerge from a detoxification program, they have purged the drugs from their system.
+These patients may have worked incredibly hard to achieve this goal, struggling with withdrawal symptoms with the help of medications and living in a treatment facility for days or weeks to complete the process.
+Undergoing addiction treatment is admirable, but it’s important to note that the patients can’t be considered fully recovered at the end of the detoxification program.
 In fact, the journey to long-term sobriety has only just begun.

 - Addiction is a chronic disease that changes the way the brain works.